infinitered/ignite/docs/Components-Toggle.md

 ### `status`

-The `status` prop is used to determine the interactibility or style of the toggle.
+The `status` prop is used to determine the interactability or style of the toggle.
 It can be set to `disabled` or `error`.
 It is `null` by default.

 When set to `error`, elements of the toggle will have their colors set to `colors.errorBackground` or `colors.error`.